-Corporate social responsibility (CSR) encourages companies to stay accountable, such as taking steps to reduce their carbon footprint or increase their diversity hiring.
+Corporate social responsibility (CSR) encourages companies to stay accountable, such as taking steps to reduce their carbon footprint, increasing their diversity hiring, or implementing human sustainability efforts.

 How you respond to issues like social unrest and climate change affects how people perceive your organization.
 It shows a job seeker your values and how important they are to you.